Leader of timeshare fraud scheme sentenced in Las Vegas

 Boyar and his co-conspirators promised to sell timeshares in exchange for the owners paying in advance a portion of the closing costs of the fake sales, the Department of Justice said in a news release.
 The scheme, which Boyar operated under various business names, is known as the “buyer’s pitch,” and the sales never occurred.

-Under Boyar’s scam, fictitious websites misled potential sellers — including some in Las Vegas — with “customer testimonials, company officers, and press releases,” according to the U.S. attorney’s office, which advised caution when contacted about unsolicited services.
+Under Boyar’s scam, fictitious websites misled potential sellers with “customer testimonials, company officers, and press releases,” according to the U.S. attorney’s office, which advised caution when contacted about unsolicited services.

 Twenty other people were charged and have pleaded guilty for their involvement, and 13 are awaiting sentencing.